TheRenegadeCoder/sample-programs/.github/ISSUE_TEMPLATE/sample-program-project-request.md

 ---

-Please describe the project you would link included in the collection (links are great too!):
+Please describe the project you would like included in the collection (links are great too!):

 If possible, please provide some test cases for the new project: